 COVID-19 has thrown a curveball into the way things work for labor and delivery in the hospital and is making birth education and support complicated.
 We want you to know the reality of how hospitals’ Labor & Delivery floors are handling the coronavirus, what our plan is to continue support despite possible restrictions and your options around all these changes.
 We are all hoping this virus moves through Massachusetts quickly and we can continue on as normal, but in the meantime, here’s what is happening.
 (See more COVID-19 resources here under COVID-19 and Virtual Resources)

-Hospital Policies on Support during Labor and Birth – I could write about the current policies of all the Massachusetts hospitals we attend but the reality is that they are changing EVERY day.
-People should know these policies are fluid and ever-changing while COVID-19 moves through.
+Hospital Policies on Support during Labor and Birth – I could write about the current policies of all the Massachusetts hospitals we attend but the reality is these policies are fluid and ever-changing while COVID-19 makes waves.
 We do understand hospitals are trying to handle things in the best way they can in uncharted territories but we still urge our clients to advocate for themselves and the support they need on an individual basis.

-What is our Plan for Support?
+What is our plan for support if virtual is required and desired?
 We have made a plan of action to make labor and birth as beautiful and as smooth as possible for your family.
 It is understandably not what we first envisioned and we have had to acclimate given the current circumstances.
-The good news is we now feel fully comfortable and confident in our ability to support families even though we are not physically present.
+The good news is we now feel fully comfortable and confident in our ability to support families even though we are not always physically present.
+We also still provide in home support for those who want to maximize their time at home before heading to the hospital.

 For each of our clients we talk about their virtual labor plan.
 This includes preference of communication at each stage as well as helping families envision and understand how we work with them virtually.
 Using Video (usually Zoom), we are able to watch and hear through video, speak with you and your partner privately through earbuds, or openly by video to communicate with your nurse and your OB or Midwife.
 In prenatal sessions we talk about how this is done seamlessly without distracting from the management of labor or the environment.
 While we may not be able to provide back pressure or feed you water we are still able to share witness and be in the moment to offer assistance when needed.
 We’ll be able to see your body language – when you’re in a good groove or when it’s looking like you need a change, an affirmation, or a suggestion on a new position or new focal point.
 Through video we are still present – sharing with you that we know and trust birth and that this is what normal labor looks like (this is especially helpful for partners who may feel adrift and need that confirmation and calming presence).
 With earbuds we can listen to your breathing and sounds and hear if the sensations are running away with you, we can guide you with our own audible breath and sounds – just as if we were in the room with you.
 We can still help baby to move and labor to progress by sharing position ideas and provide suggestions to your nurse or partner to make arrangements within the room (e.g., birth ball here, pillows there, massage there, move bed to this position).
 With video we are even able to share our desktop to show pictures of positions we are referring to.
 Finally, we can easily provide support if your care provider presents you with choices during your labor and you need information in order to make your decision.